timescale/promscale/docs/prometheus_api.md

 When requesting a query to run on data that is in the long-term storage through Prometheus, the query goes through the following steps.
+1. The user issues a query to the prometheus server
 1. Query engine requests the data through the remote_read protocol;
 1. The connector translates the request to SQL statement with only a time range and label matchers applied;
 1. The database returns almost raw data;